meebenitez/priorities-cli-app/README.md

 http://www.areavibes.com

 NOTES:
-Because the data sourcing is reliant on scraping, checking a priority against 40+ cities can take over a minute.
-This gem is a working prototype that can be easily modified and expanded and, in final implementation as an app, is not intended to be fully reliant on web-scraping.
+This gem's reliace on scraping is FOR PROTOTYPE PURPOSES ONLY.
+In it's current state, checking a priority against 60+ cities can take over a minute.

 ## Installation